-Joseph was born ‘in very humble circumstances’ but his intelligence attracted the attention of a gentleman in his neighborhood who raised enough money to send him to the Daventry Academy.
-The Acadamy had been set up by decenters who were prevented from attending Oxford or Cambridge.
-Joseph Priestley was also at the Academy, at the same time as Dawson, and he may have even taught him.
-They certainly became acquaintances and good friends but the timing of this is not certain.
+Joseph was born ‘in very humble circumstances’ but his intelligence attracted the attention of a gentleman in his neighbourhood who raised enough money to send him to the Daventry Academy.
+The Acadamy had been set up by dissenters who were prevented from attending Oxford or Cambridge.
+Joseph Priestley attended the Academy and so did Dawson.
+They became acquaintances and good friends but the timing of this is not certain.

 Priestley was appointed minister of Mill Hill Chapel in Leeds from 1767 to 1773 and married the daughter of Isaac Wilkinson (1695-1794) an industrialist who was said to be one of the founders of the iron industry.

-In 1778 when Joseph Dawson, at the age of 29 became a minister, he found he had to supplement his meagre salary of £40 a year by taking up farming, he worked as a teacher, a doctor, and a coal-master.
+When Joseph Dawson became a minister, he found he had to supplement his meagre salary of £40 a year by taking up farming, he worked as a teacher, a doctor, and a coal-master.
 He was not a success at being a minister, his interests lie elsewhere.
 However, he made some money by investing in coal mining at Idle and was able to enter into partnership with others to establish the Low Moor company.
 The company had just taken over the Royds Hall estate.

-The estate had been owned by the Rookes family.
+The Royds Hall estate had been owned by the Rookes family.
 Coal mining had been established on the estate as early as 1673.
-And the latest member of the Rookes family, Edward Rookes Leedes was generating a good income from this, in the order of £1000 a year, but it wasn’t enough to satisfy his extravagant ways.
+The latest member of the Rookes family was Edward Rookes Leedes.
+He was generating a good income from the estate, in the order of £1000 a year, but he was in debt.

 In 1788 the estate was sold to a partnership of Richard Hird, a country gentleman, John Preston and John Jarratt for ₤34,000.
 After some sales of shares the partners were Richard Hird, Joseph Dawson, and John Hardy, a solicitor.
 Dawson was interested in metallurgy and chemistry and was a prime mover in the enterprise.
-His education and no doubt the influence of what Priestley had taught him, and seeing what Priestley had achieved, ensured that he understood the importance of continuing to research and better understand the properties of the materials and the manufacturing processes.
+His education and possibly knowing what Priestley had done with his experiments ensured that he understood the importance of continuing to experiment and research, and better understand the properties of materials and the manufacturing processes.
 The coal was of the finest quality at Low Moor and low in Sulphur.
-The partners were fortunate in that the had high quality raw materials in sufficient quantity so that they could produce the best quality iron and make this business a success.
+The partners were fortunate in that they had high quality raw materials in sufficient quantity so that they could produce the best quality iron and make the business a success.